Aero-geek/offensive-security/README.md

-## Welcome to GitHub Pages
+## Offensive Security using Artificial Intelligence
+Artificial Intelligence is quite a broad term with different concepts that are encompassed under it, such as machine learning, deep learning and others.

+This tool will basically be looking at implementing the Cyber Kill Chain courtesy of Lockheed Martin using various techniques currently available.
+This is a learning tool for the author and this project may or may not build an actual system.
+The project will be using tensorflow and keras.
+Pytorch may be considered depending on the level of understanding of tensorflow the author develops.

+## Step One: Reconnaissance
+Implement an Nmap API and gather data

 You can use the [editor on GitHub](https://github.com/Aero-geek/offensive-security/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown